About oil and acrylics brushes

-- Rounds, with their round ferrule and staggered bristle lengths can be used for long lines.
+Rounds are great for long lines.
+They have ferrule and staggered bristle lengths.
 Try rolling a round while making a brushstroke.
-Many painters use rounds for details, while varying their brushwork overall with flats and brights.
+Many painters use rounds for details while varying their brushwork overall with flats and brights.

-- Flats, characterized by their flat ferrule and long, squared-off head, make long fluid strokes and can be used to create a sharp edge.
+This style of brush has flat ferrule, and long squared-off heads.
+They make long fluid strokes, which make them great for creating a sharp edge.
 Their longer heads hold a larger load of paint for laying out larger areas.

-- Brights have short, flat bristles forming a square-shaped head.
-They are used for controlled detailing and making sharp edges.
+Brights have short, flat bristles forming a square-shaped head, which makes them suitable for controlled detailing and making sharp edges.
 Being shorter and stiffer than flats, they are suitable for short marks of thick paint.

-- Fans, with their fanned-out flat bristles, are made for blending and softening brushstrokes, or for creating grass effects.
+Fans have fanned-out flat bristles, made for blending and softening brushstrokes, or for creating grass effects.

-- Liners for watercolour can also be used for acrylics and oil if the paint is thinned.
+Watercolour liners are used for acrylics and oil when the paint is thinned.

-Finally, don’t forget painting or palette knives.
-These versatile tools can be used for mixing paint on the palette (which makes your brushes last longer), for scraping off paint, and for applying paint to the canvas.
+Finally, don’t forget painting or palette knives, versatile tools used for mixing paint on the palette, which help your oil and acrylic brushes last longer.
+Use palette knives for scraping off paint, and for applying paint to the canvas.
 Rather than mixing your paints with brushes, use a palette knife.
 This practice will go a long way to reduce brush damage as it does not contribute to paint build-up in the heel of the brush head.
 For the same reason try not to deep-dip your brushes into the paint.
 Instead, keep the paint on the working end of the brush head.
 Before they begin painting with acrylic, many artists dip their brush into water to pre-wet the fibres, which helps prevent the acrylic polymer from adhering to the brush fibres.

-Hog bristle is still the basic brush material for most oil painting partly because of its unique ability to leave visible brush marks, desired by many artists.
+Hog bristle is still the basic brush material for most oil painting, partly because of its unique ability to leave visible brush marks, which desired by many artists.
 Hog bristle is relatively economical while the range of quality is quite wide.
-The best bristle hairs generally come from China, and the best of these are bleached, interlocked (inward-curved) and wellflagged to hold more paint.
-Economy bristle is identified by its straight hairs and lack of flagging.
+The best bristle hairs generally come from China.
+The best bristles are bleached, interlocked, (inward-curved), and wellflagged to hold more paint.
+Artists can identify an economy bristle by its straight hairs and lack of flagging.
 Cleaning bristle brushes can be somewhat difficult, because bristles tend to absorb water and can soon become swollen and distorted, with the result that the brush just won’t have the same shape as when you first bought it.

-Sable, badger and ox hair (aka Sabeline) find favour for detailed and portrait painting in oil.
+Sable, badger, and ox hair (aka Sabeline) find favour for detailed and portrait painting in oil.
 These are softer but responsive hairs and generally don’t leave brush strokes in the paint.
-Finally, there are also some excellent synthetics that are well-suited for oil painting, such as Interlon.
+Also, there are some excellent synthetics, such as Interlon, well-suited for oil painting.

 Synthetics are the preference of acrylic painters.
-Synthetics retain their shape much longer than bristle – unlike bristle they are not affected by the water in acrylic paints (and water-soluble oil paints).
-Various types of synthetic materials are used in their making: check each individual brush for flexibility, capacity and price before choosing..
+Synthetics retain their shape much longer than bristle.
+Unlike bristle, they are not affected by the water in acrylic paints or water-soluble oil paints.
+Synthetic brushes employ a variety of materials in their making.
+Check each individual brush for flexibility, capacity, and price before choosing..

 Avoid letting any brush sit tip down in a jar, as the hairs will become misshapen.
 There are several types of brush washers to hold brushes upside down suspended in a medium, solvent or water.
 If a synthetic brush becomes bent out of shape, a quick dip in boiling water will usually bring it back to proper form.
 Bristle brushes are more stubborn.

 Acrylic: Mild hand soap and water is all you need to remove fresh paint from your synthetic or natural brushes.
 If acrylic paint dries on your brush, use a wash of Windex spray to loosen it up.
-Hand sanitizer (isopropyl alcohol) has been recommended as a soak for dried acrylic brushes or a rinse for recently used brushes.
-(Anything you add to your brushes, you should take care to remove again before using them.)
+Hand sanitizer, (isopropyl alcohol), for soaking dried acrylic brushes or a rinse for recently used brushes.
+(Anything you add to your brushes, you should take care to remove them again before using them.)

 Oil: There are many ways to clean and care for oil painting brushes.
 Bristle brushes hold their shape much longer if contact with water can be minimized.
-Citrus solvents, Gamsol and walnut oil are most often recommended.
-If a drying oil like linseed or walnut oil is used, don’t store the brush with an oil residue left on (to hold its shape) as the oil will dry hard in a few weeks.
-Conversely, a residue of non-drying (e.g. mineral oil or cooking oil) should be washed out thoroughly before use.
-Non-drying oil shouldn’t be allowed to mix with oil paints, or your painting may not dry properly.
+Citrus solvents, Gamsol, and walnut oil are recommended.
+When you use a drying oil like linseed or walnut oil, don’t store the brush with oil residue to hold its shape.
+The oil will dry hard in a few weeks.
+Conversely, a residue of non-drying (e.g. mineral oil or cooking oil) should be washed out thoroughly before the next use.
+Don’t allow non-drying oil to mix with oil paints – your painting may not dry properly.